-Marbling (Ebru) Artist working in River Studios
+Marbling (Ebru) Artist

 I graduated from Master’s of Digital Media in College of Arts-Victoria University.
 I have a Bachelor’s background in Sociology and eight years of experience in education sector.
 I started to work on traditional Ebru art early in 2015 and have been practicing it since then.